AdaptiveCity/zigbee_sensors/deconz2mqtt/README.md

 # deconz2mqtt

-`deconz2mqtt` connects via http to the `deCONZ` program which supports the Conbee II ZigBee coordinator. `deCONZ` can be run 'headless' as we only need access to the REST API and the websocket.
+`deconz2mqtt` connects via a websocket and the http REST API of the `deCONZ` software which supports the Conbee II ZigBee coordinator.

+`deCONZ` can be run 'headless' as we only need access to the REST API and the websocket.

 The objective is to normalize and simplify the sensor/device Json data messages and send them to the Adaptive City platform via MQTT.
 Messages *from* the platform can send simple updates to the powered ZigBee devices.